 Yes, Design Guidelines are in place to provide a framework that lot owners and their design team may use to create dwellings that reflect the goals and aesthetics of the project.
 Lot owners may use sustainable technology to promote healthy and natural indoor environments.

 Q. I have no experience building this type of home – who can help me?

 Q. What about CC&Rs, Design Guidelines and an HOA?

 A: Yes, protective “Covenants, Conditions and Restrictions” as well as Design Guidelines are in place at Kuwili Lani to protect a homeowner’s investment and to ensure certain standards are met to maintain aesthetics and the overall vision of this sustainable community.
 There is also a Homeowners’ Association or HOA to oversee house rules and other ongoing design and operational aspects of the community.

 Q. What are the advantages and benefits of living in Kuwili Lani?

 A: First and foremost is the location, offering a changing kaleidoscope of beautiful vistas of ocean, pastures and sky on a gently sloping hillside bordered by farms on two sides and conservation land / waterfall on the other.
 The cool elevation and climate allow for invigorating, comfortable country living.
-Secondly, this is a community based on living a sustainable, healthy lifestyle with a respect for the land and betterment of the environment and the residents living there.
+Secondly, this is a community based on obtaining a sustainable, healthy lifestyle with a respect for the land and betterment of the environment and the residents living there.

 Q. Is living in a sustainable community for me?